 Depreciation, depletion and amortisation of capitalised costs of the pipeline systems are calculated using the straight-line method for the period of useful life of pipelines.
 The estimated useful life of the SCP pipeline is thirty years from 25 November 2006, the date when the pipeline was officially ready and put in use.
+Useful life of SCP Expansion elements was assessed and estimated at 30 years from the construction completion date of March 31, 2019.
 The estimated useful life of the TANAP system is expected to last until the year 2062.

 The residual value of an asset is the estimated amount that the Group would currently obtain from disposal of the asset less the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.
-The assets' residual values and useful lives are reviewed, anpd adjusted if appropriate, at the end of each reporting period.
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.